 - Click the Schedule 1-on-1 button.
 A 1-on-1 settings pop-up will appear.

-If your 15Five account is integrated with Google Calendar, the pop-up will ask you to select a day and time for your 1-on-1, and select whether or not you want an email invitation to go out to the other 1-on-1 participant.
+If your 15Five account is integrated with Google Calendar, the pop-up will ask you to select a date and time for your 1-on-1, and select whether or not you want an email invitation to go out to the other 1-on-1 participant.
+It is not possible to set up recurring 1-on-1s in 15Five if you use the Google Calendar integration.
+Instead, you can create a recurring event in Google Cal and add a static 1-on-1 link to your calendar invite.

-If your 15Five account is not integrated with Google Calendar, the pop-up ask you to select a day and time for your 1-on-1 and choose whether you want this 1-on-1 to repeat or not.
+If your 15Five account is not integrated with Google Calendar, the pop-up ask you to select a date for your 1-on-1 and choose whether you want this 1-on-1 to repeat or not.

 If you want the 1-on-1 meetings with this person to be managed and scheduled on an individual meeting basis, click Does not repeat.
 Then you're done with scheduling until the current 1-on-1 has been ended and you're ready to schedule the next.